 - Some examples of these DMARDs and where they may work in the immune system is shown below:

-NOTE: While there are potential side effects from using these medications, there are also the effects of untreated RA – which includes disease progression with increasing pain and joint damage leading to decreased mobility and overall poor quality of life.
-Consequently, the treating physician will assess the side effect risks versus the benefits in controlling symptoms and improving quality of life (risk versus benefit ratio), before recommending treatment.
+NOTE: While there are potential side effects from using these medications, there are also the effects of untreated RA – which include disease progression with increasing pain and joint damage leading to decreased mobility and overall poor quality of life.
+Consequently, the treating physician will assess the side effects risks versus the benefits in controlling symptoms and improving quality of life (risk versus benefit ratio), before recommending treatment.
 If the patient has other medical conditions or using other medications, these are taken into account when prescribing medications.
-Patient is advised to take note of and report potential side effects to the treating physician.
+The patient is advised to take note of and report potential side effects to the treating physician.

 - Physical measures